Insality/druid/api/components/base/text_api.md

 text:set_minimal_scale(minimal_scale)
 ```

-Set minimal scale for DOWNSCALE_LIMITED or SCALE_THEN_SCROLL adjust types
+Set minimal scale for "downscale_limited" or "scale_then_scroll" adjust types

 - **Parameters:**
 	- `minimal_scale` *(number)*: If pass nil - not use minimal scale